ElektraInitiative/go-elektra-archive/README.md

 E.g.: `PKG_CONFIG_PATH=/usr/local/lib/pkgconfig`.

-## Execute tests
+## Execute Tests

-Prerequisite: you have to have KDB and go installed on your machine.
+Prerequisite: you have to have KDB and Go installed on your machine.

 Execute all tests:
 `go test ./...`